-Unlike the License Server AMI, the Product AMI requires that you create your own AMI with a few additions before it can be used in a cluster.
+Unlike the License Server AMI, the Product AMI requires that you create your own AMI with a few additions before they can be used as nodes in a pseudo-cluster (for a cluster on AWS with a job scheduler see our guide for AWS ParallelCluster).
 These changes are:

 - SSH configuration (for MPI job-launching and communication)